 When grading real estate investment trusts (REITs), Seeking Alpha scores the Funds from Operations (FFO) and Adjusted Funds from Operation (AFFO) as well.

 The scorecard ratings for these five factors range from “A+” to “F.” Like your school grades, an A+ is the best score a stock can receive for each item.

 You can see why a stock receives the rating it does by clicking the letter grade.
-Seeking Alpha shows you to the underlying data to determine the score.
+They also show you the underlying data to determine the score.